ryanhigh/rust-scopeguard/README.md

 ==========

-Rust crate for a convenient RAII scope guard that will run a given closure when it goes out of scope, even if the code between panics (assuming unwinding panic).
+Rust crate for a convenient RAII scope guard that will run a given closure when it goes out of scope, even if the codes between panics (assuming unwinding panic).

 The `defer!` macro and `guard` are `no_std` compatible (require only core), but the on unwinding / not on uwinding strategies requires linking to `std`.